Founded in Faith

 Steve Muller, Chief Operating Officer

-As Chief Operations Officer at Garden Spot Communities, Steve guides the day-to-day work of the Dining, Facility Services, Campus Services, Construction & Project Development, Housekeeping, Wellness and Volunteer Services departments.
+As Chief Operations Officer at Garden Spot Communities, Steve guides the day-to-day work of the Dining, Facility Services, Campus Services, Construction & Project Development and Housekeeping departments.
 His team finds innovative ways to provide excellent customer service to residents as well as stewards the operational resources of the community.
 Steve’s career has been diverse, with leadership experiences in engineering, construction and business consulting, as well as extensive work with faith-based non-profits.
 Steve has a Bachelor of Science in Civil Engineering from Penn State as well as a Master in Leadership Studies from Lancaster Bible College.

-As Director of Development for Garden Spot, Wendy helps individuals and businesses find ways to support the benevolent care and capital campaign projects for Garden Spot Village.
+As Chief Mission Advancement Officer for Garden Spot Communities, Wendy helps individuals and businesses find ways to support the benevolent care and capital campaign projects for Garden Spot Village.
 Over the past 25 years, Wendy has served in leadership roles in a variety of organizations, including Sight & Sound Theatres, the Lancaster County Visitors Bureau, Heritage Center of Lancaster County and Children’s Miracle Network at Penn State Hershey Children’s Hospital.
 Wendy is committed to helping organizations and individuals passionate about making a difference in the communities where they live and serve.
 Wendy is a Chartered Advisor in Philanthropy and holds a Certificate in Fundraising Management from the Indiana University School of Philanthropy.